marketmuse/editor/README.md

 # Plugins

-MMS editor supports plugins that could enhance the `functions` and `formats` api's, allowing to create custom functions and formats, or extending / modifying the behaviour of the current ones.
+MMS editor supports plugins that could enhance `functions` and `formats` api's, as well as other sub api's such as `hotkeys` and `decorators`.
+It's a good way of packing an editor feature together and developing it in isolation.
+It allows creating custom functions and formats, extending / modifying the behaviour of the current ones, adding custom hotkeys, decorators and more.
 The `MMSEditor` component accepts `plugins` prop, which should be an array of plugin objects.

-Plugin object's functions basically receive the api and returns the extended version of of it.
-Within this function, it's possible to extend the api and modify the behaviour.
-Once the api is extended with plugins, all sub components / sub api's that receives the formats and functions (ie. such as the toolbar, decorations api, hotkeys api etc.) will receive the extended version of it.
+A plugin object's `functions` and `formats` functions receives the current version of the api, and is expected to return the extended version of it.
+Within these function, it's possible to extend these apis, and / or modify their behaviour.
+Once the apis are extended, all sub components / sub api's that receives formats and functions (ie. such as toolbar, decorators api, hotkeys api etc.) will receive the extended version of it.
+Plugins can also be used to provide `hotkeys` and `decorators` to editor.
+The hotkeys and decorators provided to the editor via `editor()` will have presendence over the ones provided as hotkeys.

 ### plugin object